 SPD Course Review

 Here is my review of the Systematic Program Design course.
-I will start by giving a background about myself, then discuss why I’m taking this course and why I believe it’s important, then an overview of the course structure and what the course is about.
-Then, I will discuss the course’s programming paradigm, recursion, the space invaders project, and the TA solver.
-Finally, I will discuss my thoughts on the course overall.
+I will start by giving a background about myself, then discuss why I’m taking this course and why I believe it’s important, my overall thoughts on the course, then some background of the course and what it’s about.
+Then, I will discuss the course’s programming paradigm, recursion, the space invaders project, and the TA solver (no spoilers).
+Finally, I will discuss my thoughts on SPD's process in comparison with my own processes learned outside of this course.
+By the end of this review, you will gain some insights about the course and about my thoughts as an experienced software developer who has completed the course.

 A little bit about my background: I have been programming since 2014.
 I studied Computer Science at a university (non top CS school) from 2015 - 2019, and worked in the industry for 3.5 years.
 My work was mainly web development.

 Why this course?
-Even though I’m not a beginner, I decided to humble myself and take the course anyway to see what I could learn from it, and share my learnings.
-Also, this course is a part of the Open Source Society University’s Computer Science curriculum.
+Even though I’m not a beginner, I decided to humble myself and take the course anyway to see what I could learn from it, and share my thoughts and learnings.
+Also, this course is a part of the Open Source Society University’s Computer Science curriculum (OSSU).
 I am going through this curriculum to strengthen my fundamentals, as I discuss in my blog post here.

 Fundamentals are important in any discipline.
 And since this course teaches some of the fundamentals of program design, I figured it would be important for me to learn.
 SPD comes from a reputable university, and is based on a book written by reputable authors.